adriankreiner/airGR_GM/README.md

 RunModel_CemaNeigeGR6J from the original airGR package.
 The package works in combination with the modified [airGRdatassim package](https://github.com/hydrosolutions/airgrdatassim), which also allows these adjusted conceptual models to run with data assimilation.
+In this development, a glacier module is added to the RunModel_CemaNeigeGR4J and RunModel_CemaNeigeGR6J.

 <img src="./man/figures/diagramGR46JGlacier-EN.png" width="80%"/>

-In this development, a glacier module is added.

 SWE is modeled within the CemaNeige compartment and provided as input to the glacier module.
 Ice melt occurs only when both temperature and SWE